US: Chapter 11

 Once a company files for Chapter 11, a bankruptcy estate is created.
 The 'estate' comprises all of the debtor's legal and equitable interests in property as of the petition date, referred to as 'property of the estate'.
 Assets that are not part of the estate are not under the jurisdiction of the bankruptcy court and also are not subject to the protections of the Bankruptcy Code.
 Chapter 11 gives rise to the legal fiction that the prepetition company and the post-petition debtor are separate and distinct legal entities; the property of the estate belongs to the post-petition debtor.

 The petition date also serves to delineate prepetition and post-petition claims.
 Post-petition claims or 'administrative expense' claims are generally payable in the ordinary course of business.
 Unless and until authorised by a bankruptcy court order, the debtor is prohibited from paying any prepetition debt.
 At the outset of a bankruptcy case, a debtor will usually file 'first-day' motions, which, among other things, include the request for relief to pay certain limited prepetition claims in order to seamlessly transition the company into bankruptcy.
 These may include payment of prepetition amounts owed to employees, customers, insurance, taxes to government authorities and, in some cases, certain vendors deemed to be 'critical' to the uninterrupted operations of the business.
 Procedural first-day motions may include requests for:

 - joint administration of the bankruptcy cases of the debtor and its affiliates that have also filed for bankruptcy;

 - an extension of certain deadlines for filing financial schedules and statements.

-Other significant first day motions include requests for use of cash collateral and approval of post-petition financing to fund the expenses of administering the bankruptcy case as well as operational costs.
+Other significant first-day motions include requests to maintain a debtor's existing cash-management system and for use of cash collateral and approval of post-petition financing to fund the expenses of administering the bankruptcy case as well as operational costs.